-The Orthotics Department is an outpatient clinic where people are assessed by specialist staff for the provision of orthoses (appliances).
+Our Orthotics Department is an outpatient clinic where you will be assessed by specialist staff for the provision of orthoses (appliances).

 An orthosis is externally and directly fitted to the body to support, correct, compensate or accommodate for physical deformity / weakness, skeletal muscular or neuro muscular abnormalities.
-Orthoses may also be used to protect body segments.
+Orthoses may also be used to protect parts of your body.

 Our clinics run at the following times:

-We are in South Block on level 2.
-Our reception is situated directly across from the Plaster Room.
+The department can be found in South block on level 2 and the reception area is situated directly across from the Plaster Room.

 Directorate Manager: Jill Gillespie-Shahabi